jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

   - OAuth 2.0 enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf; OAuth provides the ability to access resources from another service
   - OAuth is the most widely used open standard for authorization and delegation of rights for cloud services
   - The most common protocol built on OAuth is OpenID Connect (OIDC); OpenID is used for authentication
-  - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds your new friends from a social media app is likely using OAuth 2.0;
+  - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds your new friends from a social media app is likely using OAuth 2.0
   - Conversely, if you sign into a new mobile game using a social media account (instead of creating a user account just for the game), that process might use OIDC
   - **OpenID Connect (OIDC)**: an authentication layer using the OAuth 2.0 authorization framework, maintained by the OpenID Foundation (not IETF), providing both authentication and authorization
-    - OIDC is a RESTful, JSON (JavaScript Object Notation)-based auth protocol that, when pared with OAuth can provide identity verification and basic profile info; uses JSON Web Tokens (JWT), (AKA ID token)
+    - OIDC is a RESTful, JSON (JavaScript Object Notation)-based auth protocol that, when paired with OAuth can provide identity verification and basic profile info; uses JSON Web Tokens (JWT), (AKA ID token)
   - OAuth and OIDC are used with many web-based applications to share information without sharing credentials
     - OAuth provides authorization
     - OIDC uses the OAuth framework for authorization and builds on the OpenID technologies for authentication

 - 5.6.2 Security Assertion Markup Language (SAML)
-  - Security Assertion Markup Language (SAML): an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated orgs
+  - **Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to exchange authentication and authorization (AA) information between federated orgs
   - Frequently used to integrate cloud services and provides the ability to make authentication and authorization assertions
   - SAML provides SSO capabilities for browser access
   - Organization for the Advancement of Structure Information Standards (OASIS) maintains it
   - SAML 2 spec utilizes three entities:
     - Principal or User Agent
-    - Service Provider (SP): providing the service a user is interested in using
+    - Service Provider (SP): providing a service for the user
     - Identity Provider (IdP): a third-party that holds the user authentication and authorization info
   - IdP can send three types of XML messages known as assertions:
     - **Authentication Assertion**: provides proof that the user agent provided the proper credentials, identifies the identification method, and identifies the time the user agent logged on